hanbincho/clinical-sensor-scoring/doc/software_design.md

 * User selects model(s) of choice
 * [if no error] Interface outputs score(s) for loaded data
 * [if error encountered] Interface outputs error message
+#### Experience survey
+* User can leave feedback about the performance of model(s) or interface
+* Feedback can be stored and reviewed to guide future updates
 ### Component design

 ## User 2: Database administrator